Things to do

 - Coastal waters north of Double Island Point (including the headland) and the Tin Can Inlet are protected within the Great Sandy Marine Park and regulations apply.

 - There are no boat launching facilities within Cooloola.
-Nearby council-managed boat ramps are located in Boreen Point, Tewantin and Noosaville (Noosa River), Carlo Point (north of Rainbow Beach) and Norman Point (Tin Can Bay).
+Nearby council-managed boat ramps are located in Boreen Point, Tewantin and Noosaville (Noosa River), Carlo Point (north of Rainbow Beach), Bullock Point (south of Inskip Peninsula).

 Recreational fishing is popular along Teewah Beach and the upper Noosa River.
 Bag limits, size and seasonal restrictions apply to some fish species.
 For more information visit Fisheries Queensland, Department of Agriculture and Fisheries for rules and guidelines.